leoswing/comparequeries-datasource-rc/README.md

 ![Datasource settings](./img/datasource-settings.png)

-# Migration Guide (2.0.x -> 2.1.0)
+## Migration Guide

-Existing Grafana 11/12 dashboards keep working after upgrade.
+Existing Grafana 11/12 dashboards created with the legacy RefId workflow can keep working.
+In that flow, a CompareQueries row time-shifts another query in the same `-- Mixed --` panel by referencing its `refId`.

-For Grafana 13+, use the recommended dashboard flow instead of legacy RefId usage.
+For Grafana 13+ or any new dashboard, use the Target Datasource flow instead.
+The editor can help migrate a legacy RefId query to the newer flow.

 To migrate in the editor: